 Dentists and hygienists must have been practicing in Nevada for at least five years in order to be eligible as a Board member.
 The Board convenes every month or so, and it posts the meeting agendas and minutes (including disciplinary procedures) online.1

 2. Can I apply for a dental license if I have a criminal record?

 Yes, though the Nevada Dental Board has the discretion to deny licenses if you do not have “good moral character.”
 Presumably, minor misdemeanors such as traffic tickets or trespass should not disqualify you as long as you completed all your sentencing terms.

 The Board also initiates disciplinary proceedings against dentists and hygienists for “unprofessional conduct.”
 Ten common examples of unprofessional conduct include:

-- Employing or partnering with an unlicensed dentist or hygienist,
+- Employing, partnering with or associating with an unlicensed dentist or hygienist,

 - Practicing on a suspended license or expired license that has not been renewed,